 Those conditions continue down to the river’s mouth, where anglers are trolling and jigging for striped bass along the shipping channels.
 Spanish mackerel are being taken in good numbers.
 Some large red drum are found around Point Lookout, Anglers continue to find some nice cobia although they are thinning out.
 Sea nettles are thick in the river from the mouth up to Colonial Beach.
 Crabbing remains slow.
 The area of low dissolved oxygen on the river bottom should keep anglers fishing above 25 feet to avoid the dead zone.

 This is the final edition of the Fishing Report for the year.
 It has been our privilege to bring you these recreation reports that also highlight some basin and ICPRB issues.
 None of this would be possible without the help of our river watchers who keep us informed.
 We welcome your comments and suggestions on how we can make this product more useful in the future.
 The fall season in the basin offers wonderful fishing, boating, and touring opportunities, and judging by the full parks, residents are taking advantage of those opportunities.
 Please use our natural resources wisely, and help others you meet to become better stewards of our precious natural resources.

 We are grateful to the many river watchers who contribute to this effort.
-Particular thanks go to the state departments of natural resources, Steve Chaconas/National Bass Guides, Mike Dudash/Eagle Aquatics, River and Trail Outfitters, Aqualand Marina, and White’s Ferry.
+Particular thanks go to the state departments of natural resources, Potomac River Fisheries Commission, National Bass Guides, Shallow Water Fishing Adventures, and Machodoc Creek Marina.